Autonomous racing

 Autonomous racing, self-driving racing or autonomous motorsports is an evolving sport of racing ground-based wheeled vehicles, controlled by computer.
 A number of events and series have launched, including the international Formula E spin-off series Roborace. and Self Racing Cars as well as student competitions such as Formula Student Driverless.

 Background

 Autonomous racing is relatively new, and is a technology that is rapidly increasing.
 Roborace is the company starting the world's first motorsports series for driverless cars.
-The Indy Autonomous Challenge took part in 2021 and 2022 and was the first head-to-head race between autonomous racing vehicles.
+The Indy Autonomous Challenge (IAC) started in 2021 and was the first head-to-head race between autonomous racing vehicles.
+As of July 2023, the IAC is the only active autonomous racing championship.